 *This is a small watercolour I did in my 4” x 6” sketch journal.
 I added the dark bluish colour in Procreate.
-Available here.
+Available as an Art card here.

 Hi, I’m back!
 Which I wasn’t sure would be the case – and to those of you who follow or subscribe to my art posts, and are reading this, thank you for still being here.

 I was beginning to find the online world a rather overwhelming place….Though in the scheme of everyday life, (and a lot has been going on in my daily life recently) not a significant issue!

 During a few recent art related conversations, and with my site set to “private”, I soon discovered, I missed being able to share my art and processes in this very handy way!
 My blog was always intended to be helpful to others.
 Also writing about and sharing my art here, helps me to clarify and organise some of my art journey.

 So I’ve decided to keep my website/blog, but have taken some time to consider and importantly, pray about the best way forward in this busy online world.

 As I rebuilt my site, using the lovely “Baskerville 2 “ theme, I made some changes that will be of help to me; and will still keep my site running effectively for visitors.

 Further along, I have a bullet point list of some changes, with a sprinkle of links (I like the pretty green links in this theme) for more information.

 I’ve enjoyed the rebuilding, and refreshing of my site; and doing a general tidy up of it’s content.
 A lot more content that I realized!
 The WordPress engineers were ever helpful, when I got a little tangled during the change over.
 This theme has footer widgets, which I’ve not had before, and were a bit of a learning curve.
 Instead of a static front page, I’ve returned to having posts as the front entrance – and I love how this theme has a dynamic layout for posts. *Although, not as obvious when viewing it on a phone.